openmelody/mt-plugin-configassistant/README.md

 * `colorpicker` - Produces a color wheel pop-up for selecting a color or hex value.

+* `link-group` - Produces an ordered list of links manually entered by the user.
+  Options of this type will have defined for them an additional template tag to make it easier to loop over the links entered by the user in your templates.
+  See "Link Group Template Tags" below.

 * `file` - Allows a user to upload a file, which in turn gets converted into an asset.
 An additional field property is supported for file types: `destination` which can be used to customize the path/url of the uploaded file.
 See "Example